heeseorain/mini_module_abm/exercise1.md

 ![](statics/Sup2_gameoflife5.PNG)

-### Exercise 2: Wolf Sheep Predation
+### Exercise 2: Wolf Sheep Predation and understanding parameters, turtles and patches (5min)
 1. `File` > `Models Library` > `Biology` > `Wolf Sheep Predation`.

 ![](statics/Sup2_wolfsheep1.PNG)
 ![](statics/Sup2_wolfsheep2.PNG)

+### Exercise 2: Questions (10min):
+- We will go through these together.

-2. Click `setup` > `go` to start the simulation, and click `go` again to stop the simulation.
+Q1.
+Click `setup` > `go` to start the simulation, and click `go` again to stop the simulation.
 - With these initial parameter settings, what happens?
 - Try running the model a few times.
 Do you get the same results or different?
 Why do you think so?

-3. Try running the model with following changes:
+Q2.
+Try running the model with following changes:
 - Decrease `initial-number-wolves` to 20.
 What happens?
 How does the plot help you explain what happened?
 - Set `initial-number-sheep` to 80 and `initial-number-wolf` to 50.
 Set `sheep-reproduce` to 10.0%.
 Run the simulation.
 What happens?

-4. Currently, one more important agent of the ecosystem is missing - grass.
+Q3.
+Currently, one more important agent of the ecosystem is missing - grass.
 - Change the `model-version` to `sheep-wolves-grass`.
 Sheep and wolves are the moving agents (turtles in NetLogo), and grass form a grid of stationary agents (patches).
 - How does including grass in the model affect the sheep and wolf population?

+## Introducing QGIS and using it with NetLogo (30min)

+### QGIS project setup
+1. Create a folder at your preferred directory on your disk (e.g. "abm" in Desktop).
+This folder will be the working directory.
+2.

+### Exercise 3: Preparing spatial input data on QGIS for an urban growth model
+- "Isobenefit Urbanism" reimplemented by H.R.Kwon (2023) as an example of an urban growth model (5min)